morgan-williams3/FosterCareProject/README.md

 | (foster_data_v2['curplset'] == 'Pre-adoptive home')]

 ```
-To answer the first two research questions related to the representativeness of the dataset with regard to the American population, we started from the data cleaning carried out previously by choosing to focus on the following racial categories: White, Black or African American, Latino, Asian, American Indian or Alaska native and Hawaiian or other Pacific Islander for children, parents 1 and parent 2.
-We decided not to consider individuals whose race is undetermined.
+To answer the first two research questions related to the representativeness of the dataset with regard to the American population, we started from the data cleaning carried out previously by choosing to focus on the following racial categories: White, Black or African American, Latino, Asian, American Indian or Alaska native and Hawaiian or other Pacific Islander for children, parent 1 and parent 2.
+We decided to not consider individuals whose race is undetermined.

 For question one, we calculated the distribution of the different racial categories for children and parents to see if significant differences could be observed.

 For question two, we selected two official data sources for the racial distribution of the entire U.S. population to assess the representativeness of our dataset.
 To do this we calculated fluctuation intervals based on the national distribution in order to compare it to the distribution of the AFCARS dataset.

-The details of all the calculations made for the analysis of this dataset can be found in the google notebook whose links are at the bottom of the page
+The details of all the calculations for RQ1 and RQ2 can be found in the google notebook whose links are at the bottom of the page.

-For question three, we started by coding our data.
+For question three, we started by encoding our data.
 We created a new dummy variable to distinguish between the children who fall into minority groups from those who do not fall into minority groups.
-Minority children are Black-African Americans, Asians, Hawaiians and Pacific Islanders, Indian American, and children of Hispanic origins that are encoded as 1.
+Minority children are Black or African American, Asian, Hawaiian or Pacific Islanders, Indian or Alaska Native American, and children of Hispanic origin that are encoded as 1.
 In this phase we also dropped all those children whose race was undetermined.
 Non-minority children, the remaining White children therefore, are encoded as 0.
 We repeated the same procedure for 1st and 2nd foster parent, so we created a dummy variable that took value 1 if 1st parent was a minority and took value 0 if 1st parent was non-minority.
 We created a second variable that also took value 1 if 2nd parent was a minority and value 0 if 2nd parent was non-minority.
 These two variables were created in order to encode a third dummy variable that took value 1 if at least one parent is a minority and that took value 0 if 1st and 2nd parent are non-minority.

 To understand the share of same-race households by race, we combined the variables resulting in a variable that took value 0 when children and parents’ races matched (so when a minority child was placed with minority parents and when a non-minority child was placed with non-minority parents).
 It took value 1 when such matching did not occur.

 For the last step in our analysis we compared the share of same-race households in Kansas, a state that used algorithmic matching in 2015, with two surrounding states with similar demographic compositions, Colorado and Nebraska.
 We chose Kansas as our benchmark state because Kansas was one of the first states to adopt a matching algorithm, implemented by the US Child Welfare System, and it was one of the first and only states to use a child assessment tool to determine the appropriate level of care each child requires.
 As early as 2010, two sub-state regions under contract with Kansas, began using a web-based decision support tool called "Every Child a Priority" (ECAP) developed by TFI Family Sercices to provide placement match options based on an algorithm that used information froma child assessment and information on available placement resources (Moore, Thomas & Cronbaugh-Auld, 2016).

+The details of all the calculations for RQ3 can be found in the google notebook whose links are at the bottom of the page.

 ## Results